Skip to main content

 Prepare the website

-The documentation site is built with Docusaurus and published in the project GitHub Pages.
+The documentation site is built using Docusaurus and published on the project GitHub Pages.

-• run the website-generate-commons npm script in the website/package.json
+• Execute the website-generate-commons npm script in the website/package.json

 Build the static website locally